aosabook/500lines/template-engine/template-engine.markdown

 makes it possible to insert values into the HTML without worrying about which characters are special in HTML.

-Templates are also not always the best choice for producing large chunks of text, even if they do follow a common pattern.
-Very data-heavy outputs might be easier to do the logic-centric way rather than the document-centric template way.

 ## Supported Syntax